ingo/ingo.github.io/_recipes_for_later/cuban_mojo_marinated_pork.md

 category: Entrees
 description: "A traditional Cuban roasted pork recipe that is very simple, yet packed\
   \ with tons of flavor.
 There is nothing to this pork except an amazing marinade,\
-  \ but it is honestly some of the best meat I\u2019ve ever put in my mouth.
+  \ but it is honestly some of the best meat I’ve ever put in my mouth.
 Just\
   \ look at that crust!"
 image: cuban_mojo_marinated_pork.jpg
 original_title: Lechon Asado